FastComments/fastcomments-blog/src/content/(12-30-2020) Migrating from JustComments to FastComments.md

 ## Pricing Differences

 While JustComments uses a credit based system, FastComments uses a tiered model with three tiers available.
 With FastComments, our $5/mo plan covers you up to 1M page loads a month.
-Beyond that are the Pro and Unlimited plans, which you can view on our <a href="https://fastcomments.com/traffic-pricing" target="_blank">pricing page</a>.
+Beyond that are the Pro and Enterprise plans, which you can view on our <a href="https://fastcomments.com/traffic-pricing" target="_blank">pricing page</a>.

 ## If You're on WordPress